NREL/OCHRE/docs/source/ModelingApproach.rst

 air wet bulb temperature (calculated using the humidity module in OCHRE) and the temperature of water adjacent to the condenser (typically the bottom half of the tank in most products on the market today).
 The model also includes an electric resistance backup element at the top of the tank.
+Most, but not all HPWHs have backup electric resistance; 120 V HPWHs (coming soon) do not have backup ER heaters.

 Tankless water heaters operate similarly to Ideal HVAC equipment, although an 8% derate is applied to the nominal efficiency of the unit to account for